 Would increasing the TV advertising budget by 15% increase our incremental sales?

 What is the impact of a price change on sales and profits?

 Which competitors’ advertising campaigns are having the most significant impact on sales?

-The questions you ask your organization during the preparation stages will subsequently guide the size and range of your MMM analysis and will help you to understand what data is needed to carry out your plans.
+The questions you ask your organisation during the preparation stages will subsequently guide the size and range of your MMM analysis and will help you to understand what data is needed to carry out your plans.

 Any number of these figures will likely need to be engaged:

 - TV and media agency partners